Introduction to Graph Database

 How graph database is implemented under the hood?

-• In addition to indexing, graph databases may also use various optimization techniques to improve performance, such as caching frequently-used data, using algorithms such as breadth-first or depth-first search to traverse the graph, or partitioning the graph into smaller sub-graphs to reduce the size of the data that needs to be processed.
+In addition to indexing, graph databases can also use optimization techniques to improve performance like, caching frequently-used data, using algorithms like breadth-first or depth-first search to traverse the graph, or partitioning the graph into smaller sub-graphs to reduce the size of the data that needs to be processed.

 Some common queries on graph database

-• Neighbourhood queries: Used to find all nodes and edges that are directly connected to a specific node.
+• Neighbourhood queries: Find all nodes and edges that are directly connected to a specific node.
 For example, finding all friends of a user on a social network.

-• Pathfinding queries: Used to find the shortest path between two nodes in the graph.
+• Pathfinding queries: Find the shortest path between two nodes in the graph.
 For example, finding the shortest path between two cities in a transportation network.

-• Pattern matching queries: Used to find all instances of a specific pattern in the graph.
+• Pattern matching queries: Find all instances of a specific pattern in the graph.
 For example, finding all triangles in a social network (three users who are friends with each other).

-• Centrality queries: Used to find the most important nodes in the graph based on some measure of centrality.
-For example, finding the most influential users in a social network based on the number of connections they have.
+• Centrality queries: Find important nodes in the graph based on some property.
+For example, find the most influential users in a social network based on the number of connections they have.

-• Clustering queries: Used to find groups of nodes that are densely connected to each other, but less connected to other nodes in the graph.
+• Clustering queries: Find group of nodes that are densely connected to each other, but less connected to other nodes in the graph.
 For example, finding clusters of users who are friends with each other but not friends with users outside the cluster.

 These are just a few examples of the types of queries that can be performed on a graph database.
 The specific queries will depend on the nature of the data and the requirements of the application.

-If you have any queries/doubts/feedback, please write us at contact@enjoyalgorithms.com.
+If you have any queries or feedback, please write us at contact@enjoyalgorithms.com.
 Enjoy learning, Enjoy system design!

 More from EnjoyAlgorithms